ksu-cs-textbooks/cis580/content/10-tile-maps/01-introduction.md

 Notice how so much of the scene seems to be the same texture repeated?
 Much like the color palette applies a collection of colors on a regular grid, a tile engine applies a collection of tile textures on a regular grid.
 This allows a large level to be drawn with only a handful of textures.
 Moreover, these textures are typically stored in a texture atlas (i.e. all the tiles appear in a single texture).

-Let's look at how we can implement this strategy in MonoGame.
-But first, we need to review the basics of 1D and 2D arrays.
+Let's look at how we can implement this strategy in our own games.